Ajaiqmar/URL-SHORTENER/README.md

 <img src="static/Images/banner.png" />

 <h2> ✂ URL SHORTENER </h2>
-<a href="https://urlshortener.ajaiqmar.site/">URL Shortener</a> is a MERN Application.
-I used a 5 character extension for my Shortened URL, So we can store upto 91,61,32,832 URLs.
-Try it out!!
+URL Shortener application was whipped up to strengthen the knowledge in creating MERN Application.
+URL Shortener is a MERN Application.
+I have used Mongo Atlas to store the URL's and their respective Hash extensions.
+I have hosted the MERN application using a Virtual Private Server.
+You can visit the site using this link : https://urlshortener.ajaiqmar.site/

 <h2> 📱TECHNOLOGY STACK </h2>
 <a href="https://www.mongodb.com/docs/"><img src="https://img.shields.io/badge/MongoDB-%20-brightgreen" /></a>